sxy-sun/sxy-sun.github.io/_posts/2024-05-02-us-immigration-journal-from-opt-to-h1b.md

 The biggest challenge ahead is the visa interview.

-It has been 4.5 years since I last came home.
+It has been 4.5 years since the last time I came home.
 Despite the risk of having a prolonged waiting time due to "administrative processing" (AP), commonly known as "long check," which is particularly concerning given my "sensitive" field of study, I've scheduled an appointment at the Shanghai US consulate for the H-1B stamping interview.
 Hopefully everything will proceed smoothly.

 Below are the steps to schedule an interview appointment.
 While I find the DS-160 website quite straightforward, the interview appointment website seems somewhat hidden.
-Anyway, I'm attaching those websites here:
 - **Step 1:** Fill out the DS-160 form.
   - [DS-160: Online Nonimmigrant Visa Application](https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/forms/ds-160-online-nonimmigrant-visa-application.html)
   - Please note that the DS-160 is a lengthy and somewhat tedious form, so be prepared to spend several hours completing it.